Boxing Double-Gold Medalist

 To book Nicola Adams OBE please contact your JLA Agent.

 Nicola was the first ever female Olympic boxing champion and the first Brit to successfully defend an Olympic boxing title.
 After golds in London and Rio she turned pro and now faces new challenges.
 A popular figure in and out of the ring, she has spoken openly about challenges both personal and professional, the role of sport in helping her deal with problems, as well as her dedication, focus and the feeling of facing an opponent one-on-one.

 One of the stars of the London 2012 Olympic Games, Nicola made history as the first ever woman to win a boxing gold medal.
 Her humility and down-to-earth nature made her a popular winner.
 She defended her title at Rio, securing another gold for Team GB before turning professional.

 Boxing since the age of twelve, Nicola discovered the sport by accident when accompanying her mother to the gym.
 She appeared in her first bout at thirteen, but a lack of opponents and the developing nature of the sport meant she had to wait four years for her second fight.
-After that, she quickly became English champion, defending her title on three occasions.
+She quickly became English champion, defending her title on three occasions.
 Nicola went on to win silver at both the European and World Championships.
 She then became the inaugural British Champion and won gold in the European competition.